Directors and Faculty

 Founder, Registrar and Managing Director, Sandra Marie McNaught, has been a dance educator for over 50 years.
 She began her training, at the age of seven, in Melrose at the E. Virginia Sawyer School of Ballet where she later became an assistant teacher.
 Mrs. McNaught attended Melrose public schools and was president of Melrose High Schools Dance club.
 Upon graduation, she attended the Boston Conservatory as a dance major.
 Mrs. McNaught has studied and taught at several ballet schools in the Boston area and is a gold pin member of the Dance Teacher’s Club of Boston associated with the American Society of Dance.
 In 1971, she founded Northeast School of Ballet (formally Sandra Marie’s School of Ballet) and along with her daughter and co-director, Denise Cecere, has been committed to maintaining high standards in dance education.
 Both McNaught and Cecere co-founded Northeast Youth Ballet, a non-profit organization dedicated to providing educational opportunities for young children and playing an active role in the cultural life of the communities they serve.
 Mrs. McNaught feels priviledged to share her love of dance with NSB’s next generation of dancers.

-Cecere is currently director of the Northeast Youth Ballet and the official training school, the Northeast School of Ballet, where she has been teaching ballet technique for over 30 years.
+Cecere is currently director of the Northeast Youth Ballet, the official training school of the Northeast School of Ballet, where she has been teaching ballet technique for over 30 years.
 Her students have gone on to perform, teach and choreograph for world class dance organizations in the United States and abroad.

 Joseph Jefferies is Assistant Director to NSB’s Conservatory Program.
 He has served as director of Portland Ballet Summer Dance Program and has taught master classes and workshops at ballet schools across the country.
 Mr Jefferies is an award-winning choreographer creating over 30 works for companies including Ballet Memphis, Miami City Ballet, Peoria Ballet, Ballet Trockadero, Harid Conservatory, Ballet Yuma, Walnut Hill School for the Arts and Northeast Youth Ballet.
 He has won the RDA Emerging Choreographer scholarship twice and had his work selected and performed for New York City’s Ballet Builders Showcase and for the RDA National Convention in Montreal, Canada.
 As a professional dancer Joseph was a member of Ballet Memphis dancing the lead roles in Swan Lake, Giselle, Coppelia and Cinderella.
 As a member of Les Ballet Trockadero de Monte Carlo he toured the world performing in over 25 different countries.
 Mr Jefferies currently is on faculty at Northeast School of Ballet and Boston Ballet.